marksherriff/cs3240-s25-website/project.md

 1. A patron shall have the ability to request to borrow an item.
 The request is then sent to the librarians for approval.
 1. A patron shall NOT have the ability to add items to the library or any collection created by a librarian.
 1. A patron shall be able to see a list of all items they currently have borrowed and any other pertinent information about the lending (e.g, due date, etc.)
+1. _A patron shall have the ability to create public Collections in the same way that Librarians can.
+Patrons cannot create private Collections._ _(UPDATED)_

 ### Librarians
 {: .no_toc }